-The following triggers will initiate a review of the ERP to check its ongoing relevance to the Project construction site:
+The following triggers will initiate a review of the ERP to check its ongoing relevance to the Development construction site:

-- A deficiency in the plan or emergency procedures has been reported to the EPC - Commencement of new operational area within the Project site - At other times when matters affecting the emergency preparedness are deemed necessary - Annual review period lapsed - Expiration of the validity period of the ERP - Changes in legislation, regulations and standards that may require amendments / revisions to the ERP.
+- · A deficiency in the plan or emergency procedures has been reported to the EPC - · Commencement of new operational area within the Development site - At other times when matters affecting the emergency preparedness are deemed necessary - · Annual review period lapsed - · Expiration of the validity period of the ERP - · Changes in legislation, regulations and standards that may require amendments / revisions to the ERP.

-The review of the ERP will consist of checking that the emergencies identified in the ERP, and the corresponding Emergency Response Procedures, remain current for the Project construction site.
-This review will also ensure that all potential emergencies have been appropriately addressed.
+The review of the ERP will consist of checking that the emergencies identified in the ERP, and the corresponding Emergency Response Procedures, remain current for the Development construction site.
+This review will also appropriately address all potential emergencies..